This Journal considers the negative impact that traumatic events in early life have on our health.

 The evolution of a healed life is a life long process.
 Much good can come from any effort whatsoever which one may extend for one’s own betterment.
 Such an effort will spin off into the hologram of time past, time future, and time Now.
 Such an effort will also spin off into the lives of others.

 The heart is the central organizing intelligence of the human.
-It is the ultimate processor of our embedded entanglement in the deep multidimensional matrix of Creation.
-A happy heart is a healthy heart and a healed heart is a healed life.
+It is the processor of our entanglement in the infinite multidimensional matrix of Creation.
+A happy heart is a healthy heart, and a healed heart is a healed life.

 I wish you the best that life and love have to offer.